crypticminds/ColdStorage/README.md

     GeneratedCacheLayer.callRemoteService("myurl", "mydata" , "myrandomVariable" , objectOfTheClassWhereTheMethodBelongs , callback)
 ```

 The generated method will have the same name and accept the same variables as the original method but with two extra parameters , one is the object of the class where the original annotated method is present in and the second is the callback (**OnOperationsuccessfulCallback**) which will be used to pass the cached data to the main thread from the background thread.
-(All cache operations take place on a separate thread).
-Check the [wiki](https://github.com/crypticminds/ColdStorage/wiki/@Refrigerate-annotation) for more details.

-> After applying the annotation you can try running your application on AVD so that the GeneratedCacheLayer file is created.
-Then use it just like
-> a regular class in your project.
-Your IDE will be able to index it
-> after it is generated and you will be able see the parameters the generated functions will accept.
-The generated file will change when you change your annotated functions.

 ## Create a custom cache layer

  Create your cache layer by extending the **Cache class**.
 You will have to implement the update method.
  The update method should take care of fetching the data when the data is stale or is not present in the cache.